 While your oven’s control panel reflects the set temperature, the temperature inside the oven can change.
 The thermostat mediates these changes and signals the oven to raise and lower the heat in order to maintain the set temperature.
 To remedy your KitchenAid oven not heating up, make sure the temperature reading and the actual temperature are in sync by recalibrating the thermostat.

 Conduct this biscuit test prior to calibrating your oven temperature:

 - With your can of biscuits handy, fully pre-heat your oven to the instructed temperature.

-- Place biscuits evenly 1 to 2 inches apart on an ungreased cookie sheet, allowing a 2″ space betwen the sheet and the oven’s walls on all sides.
+- Place biscuits evenly 1 to 2 inches apart on an ungreased cookie sheet, allowing a 2″ space between the sheet and the oven’s walls on all sides.

 - Position the rack in the middle of your oven.

-- Put tray of biscuits in the oven for the time specified on the biscuit package.
+- Put the tray of biscuits in the oven for the time specified on the biscuit package.

 - Remove biscuits from the oven.